Summary of King, Warrior, Magician, Lover by Robert Moore and Douglas Gillette

 Takeaway

-• The disappearance of the father from the home, the end of male initiation rites, and the mainstream idea of toxic masculinity prevent men from evolving from boyhood to manhood.
+• Men struggle to evolve from boyhood to manhood due to the disappearance of the father from the home, the end of male initiation rites, and the mainstream idea of toxic masculinity.

 • In this day and age, men cannot count on anyone but themselves to enact the initiation into manhood that tribes and rituals used to take care of.